Registered Agent: What Is It & How To Get One

 - Compliance monitoring: Registered agents help to ensure that you file documents within legal deadlines and requirements.

-- Document organization: A registered agent can also help you keep track of your filings and help you stay organized.
+- Document organization: A registered agent can also help you keep track of your filings and stay organized.

 Pros & Cons of Hiring a Registered Agent